Wikia/infobox-template-builder/README.md

 ```javascript
 infobox.save();
 ```
-To save to MediaWiki (which is the default data store), the `InfoboxTemplateBuilder` instance must have a `title` property set.
+To save to MediaWiki (which is the default data store), the `InfoboxTemplateBuilder` instance must contain a `persistOptions` property with a `title` value set.

 ### Serialization

+Serialization methods live in the [/src/serializers](https://github.com/Wikia/infobox-template-builder/tree/dev/src/serializers/) directory.
+Each serializer in that directory should contain a `serialize` and `desrialize` method.

+`serialize` takes two arguments: an instance of `InfoboxData` and an instance of `InfoboxThemeData`, and returns a serialized string that can be stored in a database.

+`deserilize` takes one argument: a string representation of the data.
+It returns an object containing a new `InfoboxData` instance and a new `InfoboxThemeData` instance.

 ### Events